varjakw/Forecaster/README.md

     - daily
     - alerts
 - units.
 Optional.
 Units of measurement. standard, metric and imperial units are available.
 If you do not use the units parameter, standard units will be applied by default.
 Learn more
 - lang.
 Optional.
 You can use the lang parameter to get the output in your language.

-Learn more
+# Note

+Does not work with Firefox.
+Use Chrome.